stefan6419846/pip-licenses-lib/docs/index.rst

 Differences to pip-licenses
 ---------------------------

-Changes compared to original version:
+Changes compared to original version as of release 5.0.0 (newer releases of *pip-licenses* have changed/fixed some of these):

 * Use ``dataclasses.dataclass`` instead of a dictionary for each package information result.
 * Remove all output/rendering functionality.